Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 .. code-block:: bash

     A common challenge companies face is the inability to effectively govern and manage access permissions for the numerous topics created, often numbering in the hundreds or even thousands.

 Managing Kafka topics poses significant challenges for companies, often leading to struggles executing the task effectively.
 Several crucial considerations arise when undertaking this endeavor:

-* Authorization and ownershi: Determining who has the rights to produce and consume messages on a specific topic and establishing clear ownership are crucial aspects to address.
+* **Authorization and ownership**: Determining who has the rights to produce and consume messages on a specific topic and establishing clear ownership are crucial aspects to address.
-* Configuration backup and restoration: Establishing robust strategies for backing up and restoring Kafka's configuration is essential to ensure prompt recovery in the face of failures or system disruptions.
+* **Configuration backup and restoration**: Establishing robust strategies for backing up and restoring Kafka's configuration is essential to ensure prompt recovery in the face of failures or system disruptions.
-* Security measures: Ensuring the proper enforcement of security measures through subscriptions and access controls is paramount to safeguarding sensitive data and preventing unauthorized access.
+* **Security measures**: Ensuring the proper enforcement of security measures through subscriptions and access controls is paramount to safeguarding sensitive data and preventing unauthorized access.
-* Topic promotion: Navigating the process of smoothly promoting topics with thoroughly tested configurations from lower environments to production requires careful planning and coordination.
+* **Topic promotion**: Navigating the process of smoothly promoting topics with thoroughly tested configurations from lower environments to production requires careful planning and coordination.
-* Enhancing visibility and awareness: Increasing the visibility and awareness of topics within the organization facilitates better collaboration and knowledge sharing among teams.
+* **Enhancing visibility and awareness**: Increasing the visibility and awareness of topics within the organization facilitates better collaboration and knowledge sharing among teams.

 Managing a small number of Kafka topics may seem manageable at first.
 However, as Kafka usage grows and more applications and teams are added, effective and efficient management can become increasingly challenging.
 This includes the important task of isolating sensitive topics containing GDPR, HIPAA, or other types of sensitive data.
 It is essential to ensure that only authorized applications can access these topics to maintain data security and regulatory compliance.